 Types of Cases Accepted

 Journal of Case Studies publishes both decision-based and descriptive cases.
-Decision-based cases place students in the role of a decision-maker and ask them to make recommendations to effectively handle or deal with the situation described.
-Descriptive cases provide a description of a real situation and then challenge students to analyze, assess, and evaluate the situation.
+Decision-based cases place students in the role of a decision-maker and ask them to make recommendations to handle or deal with the situation described effectively.
+Descriptive cases provide a description of a real situation and then challenge students to analyze, assess, evaluate the situation and determine if there was a more effective way to handle the situation.